Updated July 26, 2023

-Introduction to Statement of Retained Earnings
+Definition of Statement of Retained Earnings

 Examples of Statement of Retained Earnings (With Excel Template)

-Let’s take an example to understand the calculation of Statement of Retained Earnings in a better manner.
+Let’s take an example to understand the calculation of a Statement of Retained Earnings in a better manner.

-Statement of Retained Earnings – 1
+Statement of Retained Earnings – #1

-Statement of Retained Earnings – 2
+Statement of Retained Earnings – #2

-Chan ltd started 2015 with an opening retained earnings balance of $2,340.
-It earned a net income of $14,890 during the year and paid a dividend to preferred shareholders amounting to $4,210 and to the equity shareholders worth $3,640.
+Chan Ltd started 2015 with an opening retained earnings balance of $2,340.
+It earned a net income of $14,890 during the year and paid a dividend to preferred shareholders amounting to $4,210 and the equity shareholders worth $3,640.
 There was also a prior period adjustment of $2,400.
 The retained earnings at the end of the year 2015 will be calculated as below:

-Statement of Retained Earnings – 3
+Statement of Retained Earnings – #3

 Cost of Retained Earnings = Cost of Equity * (1-Shareholders Personal Rate of Tax)

-Retention is also a direct factor of the policy of the entity.
-Many times, even with adequate profits there is limited retained earnings since the majority of the funds are distributed amongst the shareholders as dividends.
-Again, market conditions give a direction to the retained earnings.
-If the borrowing becomes expensive, there would be a greater emphasis on the retained earnings even with limited profits.
+Retention is also a direct factor in the policy of the entity.
+Even though there are adequate profits, companies commonly have limited retained earnings as they distribute most of the funds among the shareholders as dividends.
+Again, market conditions give a direction to retained earnings.
+Emphasizing retained earnings becomes necessary if borrowing becomes expensive, even with limited profits.

-Generally the following become determinants in the retained earnings policy
+Generally, the following become determinants in the retained earnings policy

 - The debt cost associated with raising funds from external sources

 - The dividend policy needs to be adopted in the foreseeable future.
-If the policy is a populist catering to large dividends the entity has to cut down on the portion of retention.
+If the policy is a populist catering to large dividends, the entity has to cut down on the portion of retention.

 - For many concerns, the government or regulatory policies governing the entity become the primary source of checks to determine if the retained earnings are within limits.